Preakness Stakes PicksPreakness Stakes Picks

 Post Positions

 The impact of post positions depends on the size of the field for the Preakness.
 Some years the Preakness draws a small field, making post positions less crucial.
-However, if the 2023 Preakness Stakes approaches or reaches the 14-horse limit, some posts can become bad.
+However, if the 2024 Preakness Stakes approaches or reaches the 14-horse limit, some posts can become bad.
 Those on the inner (low numbers) can get caught in traffic while those out wide give away ground.
-In a field of nine, as there is in 2023, post positions are less significant than they are in the Kentucky Derby, especially since none of the real speed horses drew far-inside or far-outside posts.
+In a field of nine, as there was in 2023, post positions are less significant than they are in the Kentucky Derby, especially since none of the real speed horses drew far-inside or far-outside posts.

 This is a major reason it is good to keep an open mind about your picks until the race has been drawn.
 A horse with strong form may draw a disastrous post, and it pays to think critically about how much you think a bad post affects their chances to win.